 Requirements for higher priority projects need to be agreed upon together with business.
 This agreement needs to be documented regardless of SDLC (Waterfall /Agile).
 This level of formality drives the careful consideration of business alongside IT, which increases the overall effectiveness of IT while providing business the needed automation.

 By providing business with meaningful metrics, the business can prioritize infrastructure upgrades as part of the overall prioritization process.

 Lastly, by constantly evaluating project/requests in terms of priority, business and IT combined are more dynamic and responsive.

 Corporate IT Structure which mirrors the company’s structure

 While this may seem overly simplistic, without alignment from an organizational perspective, company functional leaders are left wondering how to engage with Corporate IT.
 This alignment results in IT teams who concentrate on a functional area, which in turn results in IT understanding business regardless of the location of the associated IT support personnel.

 Standardization of IT processes

-In order for good Corporate IT Governance to work, there needs to be consistent tools and processes within IT.
-Many Corporate IT departments have different processes for different regions, systems or departments with IT.
-Without common processes, business is forced to understand how each process works instead of IT trying to understand how business functions.
+In order for good Corporate IT Governance to work, there need to be clearly defined processes and consistent tools within IT.
+Many Corporate IT departments have different processes for different regions, systems or departments.
+Without common processes, business is forced to understand how each process works, instead of IT trying to understand how business functions.

-- Identifying and implementing new technology
+- Identify and implement new technology.